 To sum it all up, fantastic resort, pristine beaches, excellent food, excellent service, super friendly and helpful staff, and an experience that I hope I’m able to be a part of again in the future.
 If you do decide to book at Conrad Rangali Island, having the AMEX Hilton Surpass card or the AMEX Platinum card and the Gold status that comes along with it will take you a long way.
 I estimated that I got over $700 in value just by having the card.

 Some of you have asked if you could take a speedboat rather than the seaplane to Rangali Island.
 From my understanding, the only way to get there is by seaplane.
 It’s way overpriced for what amounts to a 30-minute plane ride and unfortunately, if you don’t have miles that can be redeemed for cash (Chase Ultimate Rewards or AMEX Membership points), there really is no way around it.
 Transmaldivian Airways has a monopoly on this route so it probably won’t change anytime soon.
 If the seaplane cost is a turnoff, keep in mind there are plenty of excellent hotels that only require a seaboat transfer from Male.
-The cost for that isn’t cheap either but it’ll save you about $500 between two people.
+The cost for that isn’t cheap either but it’ll save you about $500 for two people.